Itsey/itsey.github.io/docs/diags-bilge-basiclogging.md

 b.Info.Log("First Message", "Supporting Information");
 ```

 One or two strings can be provided, typically the second string holds considerably more information or details related to the first logging string.
-For file system based listeners this rarely makes any difference but when loaded into FlimFlam the secondary informaiton is displayed as secondary information to the main trace entries.
+For file system based listeners this rarely makes any difference but when loaded into FlimFlam the secondary information is displayed as secondary information to the main trace entries.

 ### Basic Logging - Using More.